Weather and Climate Masai Mara

 4. Sunshine: The Masai Mara enjoys generous sunshine throughout the year, with 7 to 9 hours of sunshine per day.
 The sunniest months tend to be January, February, and September.

-Month-to-month guide to Masai Mara Weather
+Month-to-month Guide to Masai Mara Weather

 January